sabrina16/cars/README.md

 # cars
 #### Shell script program CPSC 298
 #### Program helps users maintain an inventory of old cars.
 Each time the user adds a car, the values are appended to a file called My_old_cars.
+The cars are sorted by year and then displayed to the user if choice #2 is selected.

-#### The user has 3 choices to select from
+#### The user has 3 choices to select from:

-1. Add a car
+* Add a car
-2. List the cars in the inventory file
+* List the cars in the inventory file
-3. Exit the program
+* Exit the program